mouuff/go-rocket-update/README.md

-# golaunch
+# go-rocket-update
-Launcher and updater made in golang
+Easy to use and modular self-updater for golang applications